 Andrew sends out a few instructions during pre-season

 Working under a new boss, who is in his first managerial role, Andrew has been left impressed by Matt’s eagerness to bring in the sport science side of things even more and feels it can only benefit the squad.

-Like Andrew said, it will take time for the work done to show any tangible differences from the work undertaken by the players, but no doubt, the role at the club is a further sign of its development.
+Like Andrew said, it will take time to show any tangible differences from the work undertaken by the players, but no doubt, his role at the club is a further sign of its development.